Economy of Iran: Effects

 GDP growth turned negative in 2013 (−5%).
 The unofficial unemployment rate was 20% by mid-2012.
 Oil exports dropped to 1.4 million bpd in 2014 from 2.5 million bpd in 2011.
 By 2013, Iran had $80 billion in foreign exchange reserves frozen overseas.
 Automobile production declined 40% between 2011 and 2013.
 According to the U.S. government in 2015, Iran's economy has reached a point where it is "fundamentally incapable of recovery" without a nuclear accommodation with the West.

 The tentative rapprochement between Iran and the US, which began in the second half of 2013, has the potential to become a world-changing development, and unleash tremendous geopolitical and economic opportunities, if it is sustained […] if Iran and the US were to achieve a diplomatic breakthrough, geopolitical tensions in the Middle East could decline sharply, and Iran could come to be perceived as a promising emerging market in its own right.

 In January 2019, President Hassan Rouhani blamed the US for Iran's declining economy.
 Following the US pullout from an international nuclear deal with Iran and re-imposed sanctions, Iran faced the toughest economic situation in 40 years.
 According to Majlis, this has caused damages estimated between 150 and 200 billion dollars to the Iranian economy.

+In August 2024, an Iranian group called IRLeaks attacked Iranian banks.
+Politico described the attack as the "worst cyberattack" in Iranian history.
+According to Politico, the Iranian government was forced to pay millions of dollars to IRLeaks in ransom.
+Politico reported that 20 out of about 29 Iranian credit institutions fell in the attack.
+The Iranian supreme leader blamed Israel and the United States without mentioning the cyberattack on the banking system.
+Politico remarked it was plausible Israel or the US were involved because of tensions with Israel as well as the Americans having accused Iran of intervening in the American 2024 elections.
+Politico also remarked that the group was made of freelance hackers and the attack was likely carried out for monetary gain.
+TechCentral said the attack was probably carried out by freelance hackers.
+An Iranian firm paid the hackers no less than $3 million to stop the attack and retrieve data.